-More and more organizations acknowledge the fact that knowledge – and the people in which it resides – is the most valuable strategic asset they possess.
-Unfortunately, there are still a lot of organizations that put little effort in capturing this knowledge and making it available to fellow colleagues.
-Even though this so-called tacit knowledge has proven to be a key success factor for organizations.
+More and more organisations acknowledge the fact that knowledge – and the people in which it resides – is the most valuable strategic asset they possess.
+Unfortunately, there are still a lot of organisations that put little effort in capturing this knowledge and making it available to fellow colleagues.
+Even though this so-called tacit knowledge has proven to be a key success factor for organisations.
 Enough reason to give it some serious thoughts, don’t you think?

 In this blog, I would like to make a clear distinction between two types of knowledge: tacit knowledge and explicit knowledge.
 Tacit knowledge resides in our brain, is experienced-based and undocumented.
 It can be rather difficult to capture and share with others.
 Consider, for example, interpretation of complex and changing legislation, years of field sales experience and underlying key factors to ensure the success of projects.
 We cannot simply use WeTransfer to send it to our colleagues or copy it to a USB memory stick.
 At least, not yet.

 Explicit knowledge, on the other hand, is knowledge that is already documented.
 Much explicit knowledge is documented in spreadsheets and instruction manuals.
 Nowadays most people use FAQs, Wikis and CRM systems to retrieve it.

 Until they fully understand the benefits it offers and the critical contribution it can make to their success, most organisations will not start capturing (and documenting) tacit knowledge.
 For inspirational purposes, and for those that still have some doubts, please find some benefit below.